77xzzc/hello-world/README.md

 # hello-world

-This is my first repository, and i hope i will finally understand GitHub
+This is the readme-file in the branch readm-edits